psoetens/orocos-www/drupal/sites/all/modules/spamspan/README.txt

 2. Go to 'administer > modules', and enable the spamspan.module

-3. Go to 'administer > configuration > input formats' and enable the filter in the desired input formats.
+3. Go to 'administer > site configuration > input formats' and configure the desired input formats to enable the filter.

 4. Rearrange the filters on the input format's 'rearrange' tab to resolve conflicts with other filters.
 NB: To avoid problems, you